Insurance & Billing

 FREQUENTLY ASKED QUESTIONS

 Many times, mental health benefits are carved out or administered by a third-party managed care company.
 Please review the back of your insurance card to understand your coverage levels and mental health benefits.
-Compass will work with you to understand these, but Compass feel it’s prudent for the patient and/or their family to review them as well.
+Compass will work with you to understand these, but Compass feels it’s prudent for the patient and/or their family to review them as well.

 In general, please give your insurance 60-75 days to process a claim.
 Some payors process it sooner, but some take longer.

-Compass strongly recommend that you open an online account with your insurance company.
+Compass strongly recommends that you open an online account with your insurance company.
 This will enable you to see what claims have been submitted, accepted, and processed.
 It will even show you the explanation of benefits regarding how your claims were paid.

 Refer to your online insurance portal to review the claim or the Explanation of Benefits received.
 It may have been processed, but your insurance is classifying it as part of your deductible, co-insurance, or copay.
-Please note Compass also receive any denials that you receive and will be reviewing for a possible appeal.
+Please note Compass also receives any denials that you receive and will be reviewing for a possible appeal.

 Providers (physicians, nurse practitioners) charge various rates for different services.
 A provider may charge an evaluation and management (E/M) code when seeing a patient at one time, then charge for psychotherapy or other services at another time.
 Also, the first time the doctor sees a patient in PHP or IOP, that E/M code is priced at a higher rate because of the visit being longer and more complex, while shorter follow-up visits are priced lower.
 This is why you may see different rates on different days.